Current volunteering opportunities

 We are always delighted to welcome new alumni to the volunteering community, and there are many ways in which you can help.
 Take a look at some of the options below and sign up to become a volunteer.

-In February 2021 we will be launching SurreyConnects, our new online platform bringing alumni and students together for networking and mentoring.
+Join SurreyConnects, our new online platform which brings alumni and students together for networking and mentoring.

 The platform is a place where students can reach out to alumni with one-off questions about your company or industry, or request short-term career mentoring over a ‘virtual coffee’.